Manish041998/Security-Research/README.md

 ## Current Content

 ### Windows Command Reference
-The [Windows Command Reference for Security Analysis](./windows_command_reference.md) provides a categorized list of commands to assist in various phases of the security lifecycle:
+The [Windows Command Reference.md) provides a categorized list of commands to assist in various phases of the security lifecycle:
 - **System Information Gathering**
 - **Network Configuration and Connectivity**
 - **User Enumeration**